 Tip 5: Simplify Assembly Process

 Reducing the complexity of assembly processes is another excellent strategy for cutting down the costs associated with CNC machining.
 Often, the final product is composed of several machined parts.
-Streamlining these assembly processes can have a significant impact on the overall project costs.
+Streamlining these assembly processes can significantly impact the overall project costs.

 1. Reduce Part Count

-If possible, try to design your product to have as few separate parts as possible.
+Design your product to have as few separate parts as possible.
 Each separate component will add to the overall machining, assembly, and quality control costs.
-If a complex assembly can be simplified into a single part, the cost savings can be substantial.
+The cost savings can be substantial if a complex assembly can be simplified into a single part.

 2. Standardize Components